Frequently Asked Questions

 Q: Does Shared Health Services offer a quality improvement program?

 A: Yes.
 We have a quality improvement audit titled, Strategic Ten-Point Audit Report (STAR), which was developed by our company president, who has served as a Joint Commission Surveyor.
-We will survey your Wound Care and Hyperbaric Center at least semiannually.
+We will survey your Wound Treatment and Hyperbaric Center annually.
 Our STAR Audit consist of a review of documentation, preventive maintenance, safety, patient and physician satisfaction, staff training, patient outcomes, etc.